ApekshaHatle/OrganisingStudentInfo/README.md

 c) Arrange list of students to find out first ten toppers from a class.
 (Use Quick sort)
 d) Search students according to SGPA.
 If more than one student has the same SGPA, then print a list of all students having the same SGPA.
 (Use Linear Search)
 e) Search a particular student according to name (Use binary search without recursion). (all the student records having the presence of search key should be displayed)

+Assignment 2 :
+Expression conversion and expression evaluation using user-defined stack